Interview A Real Estate Agent

 Should you interview your real estate agent?
 Absolutely!
 This person will be helping you make one of the largest investments of your lifetime.
 Taking time to interview a real estate agent will ensure that you find the most qualified candidate for the job.
 Remember, you will be spending a lot of time together, so you’ll want to be sure you’ve selected the right agent, whose personality suits you best.

 An experienced agent will treat the first meeting like a job interview, and expect you to ask questions.

 - Do you work in real estate full time?

 - What percentage of your business is working with buyers?

 - How familiar are you with the area?

-- Do you have references from other buyers who have used your services?
+- Are there references from other buyers who have used your services?

 - Do you belong to an association membership that has a published code of ethics or standards of practice?

-- Do you think foreclosures, bank-owned properties or for-sale-by-owner properties are appropriate for me?
+- For you, foreclosures, bank-owned properties, or for-sale-by-owner properties are appropriate for me?

 - How often will you supply me with properties that meet my criteria?

 - How will you communicate property information to me?

 - Will you point out negative aspects of each property as well as the positive?

 - How do you help buyers get the best price and terms?